 After heat application and massage, clean the eyelids.

 Blephaclean® wipes twice daily for 1 or 2 weeks are an excellent way to achieve rapid control of blepharitis.
+Click here to see how to use these wipes.
 (These wipes are particularly useful in removing eye make-up, avoiding irritation/allergy associated with other eye make-up removers).
 Blephasol® solution on a cotton bud once daily can then be used as daily maintenance to keep the eyelid margins clean.

 This new treatment is performed using an instrument called BlephEx™, a handheld device with a high-speed/high-torque rotating PVA sponge.
+Click here to see how this is performed.
 The spinning tip is first soaked and softened in a lid cleaning solution.
 The spinning tip is then used to mechanically debride the lid margins and remove crusts and debris.

 By eliminating the inflammatory debris associated with blepharitis, the overall health of the eyelid is improved.
 Patients can then begin to produce better meibomian gland secretions and finally enjoy a life free from the chronic and irritating symptoms associated with blepharitis and its subsequent evaporative dry eye problems.